 What Does a Pediatric Dentist Do?

 A pediatric dentist, as the name implies, specializes in treating children.
-In addition to attaining a four-year undergraduate degree and attending four years of dental school, he or she has completed two or three years of additional specialty training and focuses solely on children.
-They can serve children of all ages—from toddlers through teenagers—as well as adults.
-Some even specialize in children who have special healthcare needs.
+Like all dentists, they complete a four-year undergraduate degree, followed by four years of dental school.
+After that, however, their education continues with two or three years of additional specialty training focused solely on children.

-Some of the services a pediatric dentist can provide include regular dental exams, preventive care like cleanings and fluoride treatments, repair of dental injuries, recommendations on diet and nutrition, advice about pacifiers and thumb-sucking, and can alert you to dental issues that may be related to other health conditions.
-Pediatric dentists can identify potential orthodontic issues and can make a referral to an orthodontist for further follow-up.
+Added to their list of services are things that specifically apply to the growth and proper dental development of their pediatric patients.
+They help parents with recommendations on diet and nutrition, and advice about pacifiers and thumb-sucking.They have experience applying dental sealants for cavity-prone patients.
+They are on the lookout for dental issues that may be related to other health conditions.
+Pediatric dentists monitor the loss of baby teeth and the growth of permanent teeth and can identify potential orthodontic issues and can make a referral to an orthodontist for further follow-up.

 How is a Pediatric Dentist Different from a Typical Dentist?